3 Tips for Optimal Gold Portfolio Allocation For Inflation

-Start by allocating 10-17% of your total investment to gold to improve risk-adjusted returns.
+Start by allocating 10-17% of your investment to gold to improve risk-adjusted returns.

 Combine physical gold with gold ETFs to balance security and liquidity, enabling easy rebalancing.

-Regularly review and adjust your allocation based on market conditions to ensure resilience against inflationary pressures.
+Regularly review and adjust your allocation based on market conditions to ensure resilience against inflation.

 These strategies can fortify your portfolio against economic uncertainties.